CtrlK

 Specificity

-Names the domain (on-call shift handoffs) and mentions some actions (context transfer, escalation procedures, documentation), but these are somewhat abstract rather than concrete specific actions like 'generate shift summary reports' or 'create escalation checklists'.
+Names the domain (on-call shift handoffs) and mentions some actions like 'context transfer, escalation procedures, and documentation,' but these are more like categories than concrete specific actions.
+It doesn't list granular tasks like 'generate handoff notes, create escalation checklists, summarize incident timelines.'

 2 / 3